alekssadowski95/Open-Source-Measurement-Equipment/README.md

 - Connectors

 ![measurement-equipment-front-panel-layouts.jpeg](measurement-equipment-front-panel-layouts.jpeg)
 *Figure 3: Four Different front panel design types based on the layout of the screen, analog controls and connectors.*

 ## Bill of materials (10 inch touchscreen, type I, mechanical)
+*Table 1: Bill of materials for a device with a 10 inch touchscreen and type I front panel layout including the price and supplier for the components.*
 | Description                                                | Count | Price | Supplier |
 |------------------------------------------------------------|-------|-------|----------|
 | Measurement equipment PCB                                  |   1   |       |          |